Offshore InjuryBlog

 • Pipeline repair

+Barge accidents frequently are caused by an employer's lack of focus on safety, equipment maintenance, or training of the ship crew.
 On a spud barge, you are working around heavy construction equipment and cables under tension.
 A spud, a steel shaft that typically weighs about five tons, requires heavy-duty diesel-powered winches or cranes to lower and raise it through the deck of the barge.
 Spud barges have forward and aft spuds that anchor a barge in place to provide a platform to drive pilings around docks, oil rigs, and other platforms in an oil field.
 All construction sites are dangerous workplaces and a spud barge—essentially a construction platform on the water—is no different.
 Spud barge owners have a legal responsibility to provide a seaworthy vessel with equipment in working order and employers are legally required to provide safe working conditions and anticipate reasonably foreseeable hazards.

 A barge hand or member of a pile driving crew can suffer a serious head injury or back injury if struck by a spud being lifted out of the water by a crane or while trying to secure the spud with an 85-pound steel pin.
 Barge hands or barge crew trying to remove a spud pin can have a hand crushed or fingers amputated if the spud drops unexpectedly or if a frayed cable breaks.
 A barge hand or winch operator also can lose fingers or have limbs crushed or severed if they get caught in a fouled winch cable as it is wrapping around a drum.

 The failure to pin spuds can lead to serious or deadly accidents.
-The National Transportation Safety Board concluded that the failure of a maritime construction company to require a construction barge crew to secure spuds with pins before getting underway caused a 2006 accident that killed six maritime workers in the West Cote Blanche bay oil field in Louisiana.
+The National Transportation Safety Board concluded that the failure of a maritime construction company to require a construction barge crew to secure spuds with pins before getting underway caused a 2006 accident that killed 6 maritime workers in the West Cote Blanche Bay oil field in Louisiana.
 While the barge was underway, one of the five-ton spuds dropped into the water from its raised position and ruptured an underwater high-pressure natural gas pipeline, causing an explosion and fireball.

-• Falls from Great Heights
+• Falls from heights

-• Entanglements in Lines or Cables
+• Entanglements in lines or cables

-• Being Struck by Moving Objects
+• Being struck by moving objects

-• Burns from Fires and Explosions
+• Burns from fires and explosions

 • Please enter your first name.